-All financial aid recipients agree to carry and complete a specific number of units each semester, report graduation or withdrawal from the university and to notify the Office of Financial Aid of any changes in their financial or marital status.
+All financial aid recipients agree to carry and complete a specific number of units each semester, to report graduation or withdrawal from the university, and to notify the Office of Financial Aid of any changes in their financial or marital status.
+Students who accept financial aid agree to report to the Office of Financial aid any additional resources received including, but not limited to, scholarships, stipends, fee waivers or reimbursements, and grants from outside sources.

 Recipients of financial aid must use the funds only to meet education costs.
 Any other use of the funds is prohibited by law.
 Students who are receiving financial aid must maintain satisfactory academic progress.
 See the section below for details.